shadmeoli/shadmeoli/README.md

 ### Shadrack Meoli

 > **Software Engineer (III)**
-> Currently working as a frontend developer,
+> Currently working as a fullstack developer,
-> focused on creating smooth animations, ensuring fluidity in user interactions,
+> focused on creating efficient APIs, smooth animations, ensuring fluidity in user interactions,
 > and finding a balance between design and functionality.

 <br/>